simul/simul.github.io/ref/simul/crossplatform.md

 **NearFarPass**  Values that represent what pass to render, be it the near pass, the far, or both: far to render target 0, near to render target 1.

+**PixelFormat**  A cross-platform equivalent to the OpenGL and DirectX pixel formats

+**PixelOutputFormat**  Pixel formats for pixel shader output - only relevant for some API's.

 **PolygonMode**  < Counter-clockwise is front-facing.

 **PolygonOffsetMode**  < Render polygons as solid/filled.